 Selling more than 40 million albums worldwide, The Corrs are without a doubt one of the most successful Irish groups in pop music history.
 Stemming from their debut album, Forgiven, Not Forgotten, their charming mix of traditional Irish folk and affable pop-rock dominated the airwaves in the late 90s, and arguably reached its commercial peak with the group’s second album, 1997’s Talk On Corners.
 A brother-and-sister sibling band comprising of Andrea Corr on vocals, Caroline Corr on drums, Sharon Corr on violin and Jim Corr on guitar, the best Corrs songs achieved then-unimaginable feats by bringing Irish folk to the masses with emotive lyrics and captivating melodies that won the hearts of millions the world over.

-Listen to the best of The Corrs here, and check out our best Corrs songs, below.
+Listen to Listen to the best of The Corrs here here, and check out our best Corrs songs, below.